Siyavush Novruzov: Socio-Political life

 From 1990, he has worked as a Head and Executive Secretary of the Charity Association “Elinje”.
 He was a Head of the Central Office and Head of the Administrative Department of YAP in 1994–199 years.
 Between 1995 and 2005, he was a chair of the Society of the Young People under YAP.
 He is a Member and deputy executive secretary of the Political Council of YAP.

 In 2002, he was elected to the Milli Mejlis of the second convocation in the 3rd place in the common election list of YAP in multi-member constituencies with a proportional electoral system.
-In 2005, 2010, 2015 and 2020 years, he is a Member of the Parliament for Shahbuz-Babek region constituency in the majority order.
-For long years, he has served as the chairman of the Parliamentary Disciplinary Commission and of the Parliamentary Committee on Public Association and Religious Organizations.
-Currently, he is a chairman of the Parliamentary Committee on Regional Affairs.
+In 2005, 2010, 2015 and 2020, he was a Member of the Parliament for Shahbuz-Babek region constituency in the majority order.
+For many years, he has served as the chairman of the Parliamentary Disciplinary Commission and of the Parliamentary Committee on Public Association and Religious Organizations.
+Currently, he is chairman of the Parliamentary Committee on Regional Affairs.